 3.1.
 Critical thinking

 Consultancies (and other employers) highly value a candidate’s critical thinking ability.
-Just so we're working off of the same definition, this is Stanford defines critical thinking as "Critical thinking is careful goal-directed thinking.”
+Just so we're working off of the same definition, Stanford defines critical thinking as "careful goal-directed thinking.”

 The best consultants will have a knack for focusing on objectives and systematically identifying the most relevant information to form an approach and make a recommendation.
-That's why critical thinking is one of the primary areas that McKinsey wants to evaluate with the assessment.
+This is why critical thinking is one of the primary areas that McKinsey wants to evaluate with the assessment.

 3.2.
 Decision-making